Are you interested in working with communications technologies?

 Marin County RACES/ACS may be the place for you!

 Marin County RACES/ACS operates under the authority of the Marin County Sheriff’s Office of Emergency Services (OES).
-The goal of RACES/ACS is to provide adjunct communications services to OES in the event of a significant emergency in Marin County.
+The goal of RACES/ACS is to provide auxiliary communications services to OES in the event of a significant emergency in Marin County.

 During times of emergency, our teams may be called upon to exchange messages between key locations such as fire stations, police stations, hospitals, public works facilities, and other county resources.
-Our members are trained in the use of various communications modes and use the best available means to provide adjunct communications.
+Our members are trained in the use of various communications modes and use the best available means to provide auxiliary communications.
 This means that we are not limited to “ham radio” but may also use the county radio system, the Internet, mobile telephone, social networking systems, and traditional landline telephone systems.

 The RACES/ACS volunteers are organized into four regions and managed by a hierarchical leadership team.
 The membership of RACES/ACS is screened by the Marin County Sheriff’s Department and is required to maintain competency in communications, technology, and emergency response processes through regular training and drills.